tungthtran/ambry/Rest-API.md

 | x-ambry-ttl (if supplied at upload)| Long | The time in seconds for which the blob is valid from its creation time |
 | x-ambry-owner-id (if supplied at upload) | String | The owner of the blob. |
 | x-ambry-um- (if supplied at upload) | String | Zero or more headers with this prefix that represent user metadata |
+###### Replicas
+The body of the response will contain a JSON listing all the replicas that contain the blob
 ##### _Failure response_
 See [[standard error codes|Rest-API#standard-error-codes]].
 #### Sample Response